muhammad-ashiqe/muhammad-ashiqe/README.md

 ## 🔥 **What I Do**

-- **Frontend Development:** Crafting beautiful and responsive user interfaces using React, HTML, CSS, and Tailwind CSS.
+- **Frontend Development:** Crafting beautiful and responsive user interfaces using React, HTML, CSS, JavaScript, BootStrap and Tailwind CSS.
 - **Backend Development:** Designing RESTful APIs and server-side logic with Node.js and Express.
 - **Full-Stack Applications:** Bringing the best of both worlds together with seamless MERN stack integration.
 - **API Integration:** Leveraging third-party APIs to deliver dynamic and feature-rich applications.